AdrianHorvath8/AdrianHorvath8/README.md

 <h1 align="center">Hi 👋, I'm Adrián</h1>
-<h2 align="center">I am a self-taught backend developer who works with Django and wants to improve in the field of web development.</h2>
+<h2 align="center">I'm a backend developer with a year of hands-on experience, driven by a passion for Django.
+As a self-taught developer, I've been on a coding adventure mastering the art of backend development and contributing my skills to projects that demand both precision and innovation.</h2>
 <h3 align="left">🙋‍♂️ About me:</h3>

 - 🎖️ Short term goal: I want to have an internship during high school (stredná škola)